-The City plans to construct its own fiber backbone infrastructure (broadband network) to support voice, video, and data transport among the City's public institutions, including schools, libraries, public safety buildings, and other City facilities.
+The City plans to construct its own fiber backbone infrastructure (broadband network) to support broadband services among the City's public institutions, including schools, libraries, public safety buildings, and other City facilities.
 The current institutional network, or " I-Net," which was the first network of its kind in Virginia, now connects nearly 90 municipal and educational facilities and is largely leased from Comcast.

-A significant cost of building a fiber network is digging and burying conduit.
-Therefore, the City is taking all reasonable opportunities to lay conduit wherever current digging projects are underway for other purposes such as construction or utility repair.
-This approach, called "Dig Once," also avoids unnecessary impacts on neighborhoods and businesses due to multiple digging projects.
+Because digging and burying conduit is a significant cost of building a fiber network, the City is taking all reasonable opportunities to lay conduit wherever current digging projects are already underway and align with the municipal fiber construction.
+This approach strives to avoid unnecessary impacts on neighborhoods and businesses.

 - January 2019 (Municipal Fiber).
 Staff are still working with the stakeholders and industry experts on the overall fiber optic network design.
 Once the design is finalized the next step in the process is post an Invitation to Bid (ITB).
 Staff anticipate early spring to issue an ITB.